 Are you or your spouse guilty of digital infidelity?
 Many people are not aware of the very real emotional impact that online communications can have on a relationship until it’s too late.

 The internet, new technologies and social media have made it easier than ever to stay connected to contacts and meet new people.
 It has also made the line between what is classed as being unfaithful and what isn’t a whole lot clouded.

 We all know that secretly meeting up with that ex-lover or new workmate behind our partner’s back is wrong, but what about an exchange of messages over email or social media?

 Where exactly do the boundaries lie when it comes to digital communications and relationships?

-For many people, particularly older generations, cheating on a spouse was usually defined as a physical misdemeanour, whereas in today’s digital age cheating can take many forms.
+For many people, particularly older generations, being unfaithful with a spouse was usually defined as a physical misdemeanour, whereas in today’s digital age being unfaithful can take many forms.

 Digital infidelity can be defined as secretly engaging in online communications that overstep relationship boundaries behind your partner’s back.
 This could include flirtatious chatting, sending inappropriate photos or forging an emotional bond through online conversations.

 Many people mistakenly see the screen separating them from the other person as a barrier that prevents their new virtual relationship from becoming a ‘real’ infidelity, but this isn’t the case at all.
 Digital infidelity can be just as damaging to a relationship as physical infidelity.

 What counts as over-stepping the mark?